khudiiash/mern-chat/README.md

 * [Express] - fast node.js network app framework
 * [JWT] - authorization framework
 * [Nodemailer] - an easy-to-use mailer for node (used with Gmail as its SMTP client)
-* [Mongo DB] - comfortable, fast, and mondern database
+* [Mongo DB] - comfortable, fast, and modern database
 * [Cloudinary] - for storing media content
 * [Heroku] - free and comfortable hosting for test projects.

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.

 ### Installation
 First, you will need to create your own **.env** file in the root folder.